 Young birds are the most severely affected by gapeworms.
 Sudden death and verminous pneumonia characterize early outbreaks.
 Signs of gasping, choking, shaking of the head, inanition, emaciation, and suffocation may follow.
 Necropsy reveals adult gapeworms obstructing the lumina of the trachea, bronchi, and lungs.
 Respiratory inflammation may be present.
 The blood-red, female gapeworm is usually found in copulation with a much smaller, paler male with its head embedded deep in the host tissue.
 The joined pair have a “Y”-shaped or forked appearance.

-Oxyspirura mansoni is a slender nematode, 12–18 mm, found beneath the nictitating membrane of chickens and other fowl in tropical and subtropical regions.
+Oxyspirura mansoni is a slender nematode, 12–18 mm long, found beneath the nictitating membrane of chickens and other fowl in tropical and subtropical regions.
 The parasite causes various degrees of inflammation, lacrimation, corneal opacity, and disturbed vision.

 Among other nematodes, Amidostomum anseris attacks the gizzard lining of ducks and geese and causes dark discoloration, necrosis, and sloughing at the parasitic loci.
 Dispharynx nasuta causes ulceration, thickening, and maceration of the proventriculus; heavily infected birds may die.
 Tetrameres americana, a bright red worm discernible through the proventricular wall, causes diarrhea, emaciation, and with heavy infection, death.
 Trichostrongylus tenuis causes inflamed ceca, weight loss, anemia, and death, especially in young birds.
 Ornithostrongylus quadriradiatus, a blood-sucking parasite, causes pigeons to regurgitate bile-stained fluid mixed with food; greenish mucoid diarrhea from hemorrhagic intestines, emaciation, and death follow.